 High-tech solutions to industry problems

-The current run of the accelerator programme is in full swing.
-Carefully selected participants focus on fields ranging from innovations in garment fitting and high-quality recycling to intelligent machinery and a revolutionary virtual marketplace.
+In Fashion for Good’s accelerator programme, carefully selected participants focus on fields ranging from innovations in garment fitting and high-quality recycling to intelligent machinery and a revolutionary virtual marketplace.
 In other words, the proposed solutions run the gamut of a garment’s life: from textile creation through improving sizing and fitting processes for the customer to high-value reuse of unwanted items and materials, and all the way to fashion that exists only in the digital space.

 Amsterdam is an international startup hub

 Fashion for Good’s hub in Amsterdam also houses a co-working space for businesses in the circular apparel sector and creates open-source resources about topics such as cradle-to-cradle clothing.
 The city is an ideal base for Fashion for Good’s various activities, says Anne-Ro Klevant Groen, who runs marketing and communications for the organisation.
 “A lot of amazing international brands are based here, including some of our partners,” she says.
 “Amsterdam is also a very international startup hub, so there’s a lot of innovation and lots of startups working on sustainable projects are based here.
 There is a great startup climate and a great investment climate as well.”